txwizard/WizardWrx_NET_API/README.md

 # WizardWrx .NET API ReadMe

+## Release Notes, 2019/05/05

+The updates in this release revolve around a new method to apply pairs of strings, each composed of an original and a replacement value, to a string.
+Two versions exist, one which provides a place to stash the array, while the other is an extension method on the System.String class.
+The two new resource strings are incidental, though both are employed in the unlikely event that you feed an invalid array to the new methods.

+Please see the change log for additional details.

 ## Release Notes, 2019/05/03

 Only the __product__ build number changed, from 210 to 211, to account for the